 This situational type of learning in which students are learning lessons on how to solve real-life problems can be utilized in mathematics.
 These ideas are presented as follows:

 Learn educational techniques to improve student outcomes in mathematics.
-Our online math education MEd Curriculum & Instruction concentration helps you know about best practices for successful teaching in a mathematics class—conforming to standards established by NCTM (National Council of Teachers of Mathematics).
+A master’s degree in math education helps you know about best practices for successful teaching in a mathematics class.